TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/sdl/hwa_main.md

 This example demonstrates the usage of the SDL HWA module.

-1.The example shows how to setup and use the ECC BUS Safety Diagnostic operation.
-Shows the generation of SEC DED and RED error on HWA DMA0 and HWA DMA1 bus

-Note : SEC - Single Error Correction, DED - Double Error Correction, RED - Redundancy Error Correction

-2.The example shows how to setup and use the Parity and FSM Lockstep Diagnostic operation.
+The example shows how to setup and use the Parity and FSM Lockstep Diagnostic operation.
 Shows the generation of parity and FSM Lockstep errors on HWA data memory

 Use Cases
 ---------